npat-efault/picocom/picocom.1.md

 :   Receive (download) a file.
 See **[SENDING AND RECEIVING FILES]**
     below.

+**C-v**

+:   Show program options (like baud rate, data bits, etc) as well as
+    the actual serial port settings.
+Only the options and port settings that can be modified online (through commands) are shown, not those that can only be set at the command-line.
+See **[DISPLAY OF OPTIONS AND PORT SETTINGS]** for details.

+**C-h** or **C-k**

+:   Show help, or show keys.
+Prints a short description of all
+    available function (command) keys.

 After performing one of the above operations, the program leaves the command mode and enters transparent mode.
 Example: To increase the